-The Monterey County Deputy Sheriffs' Association is the union body of the deputy sheriffs of the Monterey County Sheriff's Office.
+The Deputy Sheriff's Association of Monterey County is the union body of the deputy sheriffs of the Monterey County Sheriff's Office.
 With a population of over 421,000, the county is serviced and protected by 400 dedicated and highly trained sheriffs

-The MOCODSA in conjunction with the administration of the Monterey County Sheriffs' Office ensures each member maintains the highest level of training, ethics and professionalism while serving as a member of the department.
+The DSAMC in conjunction with the administration of the Monterey County Sheriffs' Office ensures each member maintains the highest level of training, ethics and professionalism while serving as a member of the department.

 The association is governed by a board of directors.
 Members are elected to the positions of President, Vice-President, Secretary, Treasurer and three Director positions.
 Elections are held in October, and positions are held for a period of two years.

-The MOCODSA appreciates generous donors like yourself, who make it possible for our association to continue its mission.
+The DSAMC appreciates generous donors like yourself, who make it possible for our association to continue its mission.

 Along with ensuring the working conditions, benefits and wages are fair for our employees, we ensure our members are providing the most professional law enforcement services to the communities we serve.

-The Monterey County Deputy Sheriff's Association represents the deputies, sergeants, and district attorney investigators throughout Monterey County.
+The Deputy Sheriff's Association of Monterey County represents the COB deputies, sergeants, and district attorney investigators throughout Monterey County.